Kakamotobi/Learned/Computer Network/Computer-Network.md

     - The socket on the server process waits for requests from a client.
       - The client-to-server data exchange takes place when a client connects to the server through a socket.
     - The server performs the client's request and sends the reply back to the client.
+- **Database**
+  - A collection of information that is organized so that it can be easily accessed, managed, and updated.

 ## The Internet vs The Web
 ### What is the Internet?